-I know that I have a page on this website dedicated solely to cheese, but recently I experienced a cheese that was so incredible, possibly even life changing, that I had to dedicate a post to it.
-Before the holidays I was lucky enough to be invited to a class on Wisconsin cheese at the Cheese School of San Francisco, and the first cheese that was served was one nobody had heard of: the Rush Creek Reserve.
+I know that I have a page on this website dedicated solely to cheese, but recently I experienced a cheese that was so incredible, possibly even life changing, that I had to dedicate an entire post to it.
+Before the holidays I was lucky enough to be invited to a class on Wisconsin cheese at the Cheese School of San Francisco, and the first selection that was served was one nobody had heard of: Rush Creek Reserve.

-The consistency is very soft so to eat it you cut off the top of the round and essentially scoop it out with a butter knife or spoon.
-Most people would put it on bread or a cracker, but I like eating it right off of the spoon.
-Some people eat pints of ice cream as an indulgence, I like to eat spoonfuls of cheese.
+The consistency is very soft, so the way to eat it is to cut off the top and essentially scoop it out with a butter knife or spoon.
+Since it’s so soft, you may want to put it on bread or a cracker, but I like eating it right off of the spoon.
+Hey, some people eat pints of ice cream as an indulgence, I like to eat spoonfuls of cheese.

-The taste is smokey and bacony but not nutty or overly smoked like a smoked cheddar or gouda.
-It’s very savory, and although it’s a washed rind there’s no funk to it.
+The taste is smokey and bacony, but not nutty or overly smoked like a smoked cheddar or gouda.
+It’s very savory and, although it has a washed rind, there’s no funk to it.
 And because it’s a raw-milk cheese (aged the minimum allowed in the US, 60 days), there’s no real sharpness – it’s just smooth.
-It’s actually incredibly hard to describe because I really can’t draw any comparisons to other cheeses I’ve tried before.
+Honestly, it’s actually incredibly hard to describe because I really can’t draw any comparisons to other cheeses I’ve tried before.
 And that’s the thing – after years and years of being obsessed with cheese, it’s truly incomparable.

-Bi-Rite has gotten it in twice, and I”m not sure what other cheese shops are carrying it.
-It’s not cheap, $30 for a round (and you should buy it whole), and it comes in a very limited supply that sells quickly, so you have to make sure you get there soon after the shipment has arrived.
-And you better get there before I do, cause next time I’m stocking up.
+Bi-Rite has carried Rush Creek Reserve for the last 2 seasons (which only lasts a few months), and I’m not sure what other cheese shops are carrying it.
+It’s not cheap – $30 for a round (and you should buy it whole) – and it comes in a very limited supply that sells quickly so you have to make sure you get there soon after the shipment arrives And you better get there before I do, cause next time I’m stocking up.